 13. Recognising the need for foreign capital the Sudan obtained a loan from the International Bank for Reconstruction and Development in 1958, to a value of \$39 million in order to finance the expansion and improvement of Sudan Railways; \$17.9 million of this loan was drawn by the end of September, 1959.
-The IBRD is now considering another loan of \$13 million in order to help finance the construction of the Roseires Dam.
+The Internatonal Bank for Reconstruction and Development is now considering another loan to help finance the completion of the Managil Extension and is investigating the possibility of financing the first phase of the Roseires project.

 14. NATO countries have also been active in granting bilateral assistance to the Sudan; much of this aid has been devoted to financing development schemes and meeting foreign exchange requirements for the import of capital goods.
-During the fiscal year 1958/59, credits and loans in the amount of some \$60 million have been extended by NATO countries to the Sudan(1).
+During the fiscal year 1958/59, credits and loans in the amount of some \$60 million have been extended by NATO countries to the Sudan (1).
 Nearly half of this amount has been provided by the United States in the form of loans and grants.
 One of the principal projects to be financed with assistance from the United States is a textile plant, which should help reduce the heavy dependence of the Sudan on foreign imports.
 The United Kingdom and Western Germany have granted export and other credits, which account for the balance of the assistance.

 15. Yugoslavia has also lent £Sd.
-5 million (\$14.4 million) to the Sudan in 1955, repayable in 8 years at 3% interest.
-Yugoslav firms are reported to have contracted to search for iron ore, and to construct a metal-working plant and dry battery factory.
+5 million (£14.4 million) to the Sudan in 1959, repayable in eight years at 3% interest.
+Yugoslavia is considering the establishment of a joint shipping company, a tannery and a cardboard factory.
+There is also a Cultural Agreement, and the Yugoslavs are building four naval patrol craft for the Sudan and are training naval personnel and air force pilots.